AdobeDocs/experience-manager-65.en/help/sites-administering/workflows-administering.md

 1. Select a specific item, then the appropriate action:

    ![wf-47](assets/wf-47.png)
+ƒ
 ## Regular Purging of Workflow Instances {#regular-purging-of-workflow-instances}

 Minimizing the number of workflow instances increases the performance of the workflow engine, so you can regularly purge completed or running workflow instances from the repository.

-Configure **Adobe Granite Workflow Purge Configuration** to purge workflow instances according their age and status.
+Configure **Adobe Granite Workflow Purge Configuration** to purge workflow instances according to their age and status.
 You can also purge workflow instances of all models or of a specific model.

 You can also create multiple configurations of the service to purge workflow instances that satisfy different criteria.
 For example, create a configuration that purges the instances of a particular workflow model when they are running for much longer than the expected time.
 Create another configuration that purges all completed workflows after a certain number of days to minimize the size of the repository.